superfeedr/blog.superfeedr.com/_posts/2013-03-14-state-of-readers.markdown

 It's also [completely open source](https://github.com/superfeedr/msgboy) and you can import your data from Google Reader :)

+We hope to have a Firefox version very soon.
+Feel free to get in touch if you think you can help :)

 ### Google Reader and the Google Reader based services